-In an apparent instance, his white classmates had tied him to an easel and left in the middle of Broad Street.
+In an apparent instance, his white classmates had tied him to an easel and left him in the middle of Broad Street.

 He did not fail to mention these incidents indirectly in his autobiography — calling them disagreeable incidents that made his heart sink.

 In the 1880s he worked hard to establish himself as an artist in Philadelphia by supporting himself and later moved to Atlanta in 1888.

 Joseph Crane Hartzell, a friend of Tanner’s father, organized an exhibition for him.

 But to Henry’s dismay, not a single painting was sold.

 The Hartzells ended up buying his entire collection which was his ticket to Europe.

 He enrolled in an esteemed art school and was very welcomed by his classmates but he returned to America under unforeseen circumstances.

 During his return, he painted African-Americans in humbleness — which was “how they should be painted” according to him, and exemplified in “The Banjo Lessons.”